 As a result of Wartburg's Cultivating Pastoral Leadership Project, the faculty has developed a set of 12 leadership characteristics that describe how the Seminary curriculum aims to cultivate distinct leadership practices in our graduates.
 Effective formation instills a fundamental disposition from which graduates practice ministry.
 We form valued leaders who will practice:

-Biblical and Theological Wisdom - Interprets reality theologically and biblically as a habit.
-Has a coreset of theological concepts that are interpreted with flexibility in different contexts.
+3. Practice of Biblical and Theological Wisdom: Interprets reality theologically and biblically as a habit.
+Has a core set of theological concepts that are interpreted with flexibility in different contexts.

-Ecclesial Partnership - Displays a healthy sense of connectedness with the whole church.
-Fosterspartnership with the ELCA and ecumenical openness.
+4. Practice of Ecclesial Partnership: Displays a healthy sense of connectedness with the whole church.
+Fosters partnership with the ELCA and ecumenical openness.

-Complex Analysis - Demonstrates capacity to carefully examine complex social, economic, scientific, and religious issues without oversimplification.
-Sees relationships from a systems perspective, remaining non-anxious in the face of ambiguity.
+5. Practice of Complex Analysis: Demonstrates capacity to carefully examine complex social, economic, scientific, and religious issues without oversimplification.
+Sees relationships from a systems perspective, remaining spiritually centered in the face of ambiguity.

-Curiosity - Is creative in the use of language, open to grow beyond current perspectives and willingto pursue life-long learning with intellectual depth.
+6. Practice of Curiosity: Is fundamentally curious, employing creativity in the use of language.
+Is open to grow beyond current perspectives and eager to pursue learning with intellectual depth.

-Pastoral Concern - Loves God’s people with a "pastor's heart" and maintains clear sense of pastoralidentity and desire for excellence in ministry.
+7. Practice of Pastoral Concern: Loves God’s people with the compassion of Christ, demonstrating a generous spirit in relating to others, teaching and modeling stewardship.
+Maintains a clear sense of ministerial identity and desire for excellence in ministry.

-Personal Faith and Integrity - Lives as a person of faith, grounded in a life of prayer and study.
-Isself-aware in seeing the larger picture, proclaiming hope, and setting healthy boundaries.
+8. Practice of Personal Faith and Integrity: Lives as person of faith, grounded in a life of prayer and study.
+Is self-aware in seeing the larger picture, proclaiming hope, leading courageously, and setting healthy boundaries.

-Collegiality - Leads in a way that is responsive to the situation and promotes team building.
-Createscollegial groups within and beyond the church for promoting many forms of ministry.
+9. Practice of Collegiality: Leads in a way that is responsive to the situation and promotes team building.
+Creates collegial groups within and beyond the church for promoting many forms of ministry.

-Evangelical Listening and Speaking the Faith to Others - Listens in a way that leads people to deeperfaith questions.
-Engages in thoughtful witness to the Christian message, especially to youth andthose outside the faith.
+10. Practice of Evangelical Listening and Speaking the Faith to Others: Listens in a way that leads people to deeper faith questions.
+Engages in thoughtful witness to the Christian message, especially to youth and those outside the faith.

-Immersion in the Context - Shows awareness of the context, dialogues with and is involved in thelocal community and interprets texts and contexts with insight.
+11. Practice of Immersion in the Context: Shows awareness of the context through listening to, dialogue with and involvement in the local community.
+Has ability to interpret texts and contexts with insight.